Is Priceline Name Your Own Price Still Available in 2026?

 Express Deals

-Express Deals show you a discounted rate on a hotel where the hotel name is hidden until after you book.
-You can see the star rating, the neighborhood, the amenity list (pool, breakfast, free parking), and guest review score.
-You cannot see the name or photos until the booking is confirmed.
+Express Deals show a discounted hotel rate where the property name stays hidden until after you book.
+You can see the star rating, the neighborhood, the amenity list — pool, free breakfast, parking — and a guest review score range.
+What you can’t see: the name, the photos, or anything that would let you confirm exactly where you’re sleeping before the booking locks in.

-Savings typically run 20% to 40% off what you’d pay booking the same room directly or on Expedia.
-In practice, I’ve seen Express Deals for $89 a night in New York City neighborhoods that matched up to hotels running $140 to $160 on Google Hotels the same night.
-The inventory is real — these aren’t distressed rooms or obscure properties.
+Savings typically land somewhere between 20% and 40% off what you’d pay booking the same room directly or through Expedia.
+I’ve personally seen Express Deals at $89 a night in New York City neighborhoods that, after booking, matched hotels running $140 to $160 on Google Hotels that same evening.
+The inventory is real — these aren’t distressed overflow rooms at properties nobody wants.

 Pricebreakers

-Pricebreakers are a slightly different format.
-Priceline shows you three hotel options in a bundle at a single price — but only one of those hotels is where you’ll actually stay.
-You don’t find out which one until after you book.
-All three are in the same neighborhood and star category, so the variance in quality is theoretically lower than a full Express Deal.
-In practice the spread is still real, and you should go in knowing that.
+Pricebreakers run on a slightly different format.
+Priceline shows you three hotels bundled at a single price — but only one of them is where you’ll actually end up.
+You find out which one after the booking goes through.
+All three sit in the same neighborhood and star category, so theoretically the quality variance is lower than a standard Express Deal.
+In practice the spread is still real, and you should walk in knowing that.

-Pricebreakers tend to appear more frequently in leisure markets — Las Vegas, Orlando, Miami Beach — where hotel inventory is deep and properties compete aggressively on rate.
-In less competitive markets, you may not see Pricebreakers at all.
+Pricebreakers show up most reliably in leisure-heavy markets — Las Vegas, Orlando, Miami Beach — where hotel inventory runs deep and properties compete hard on rate.
+Head somewhere less competitive and you may not see Pricebreakers populate at all.

-Honestly, Express Deals are the more useful product for most travelers.
-Pricebreakers feel like a gimmick unless you’re going somewhere with dense, interchangeable resort-style hotel inventory where all three options would genuinely satisfy you.
+Honestly, Express Deals are the more useful product for most people.
+Pricebreakers feel like a gimmick unless you’re heading somewhere with dense, largely interchangeable resort inventory where all three options would genuinely work for you.

 Can You Still Get the Same Deals Without Bidding

-Probably should have opened with this section, honestly — because this is what people who actually used NYYP aggressively want to know.
-The short answer is yes, and the method comes from the BetterBidding community, which spent years reverse-engineering Priceline’s opaque inventory.
+Probably should have opened with this section, honestly — because this is what anyone who used NYYP aggressively actually wants to know.
+Short answer: yes.
+And the method comes straight from the BetterBidding community, which spent years reverse-engineering Priceline’s opaque inventory one confirmed booking at a time.

-The technique works because Express Deals expose enough metadata to narrow down the hotel to one or two candidates before you commit.
+The technique works because Express Deals leak enough metadata to narrow a property down to one or two realistic candidates before you commit.
 Here’s the process:

-• Filter by the specific neighborhood Priceline offers (these map to real geographic zones)
+- Filter by the specific neighborhood Priceline offers — these map to real geographic zones that stay fairly consistent

-• Note the star rating, review score range, and listed amenities exactly
+- Write down the star rating, review score range, and listed amenities exactly as shown

-• Most markets have a short list of hotels that match a given combination of attributes — often just one or two candidates
+- Most markets surface a short list of hotels matching any given attribute combination — often just one or two realistic candidates

-• BetterBidding’s forums maintain active threads where users confirm which Express Deal matched which hotel, so you can check before booking
+- BetterBidding’s forums keep active threads where users confirm which Express Deal matched which hotel, so you can check before committing

-This method doesn’t always work.
-In dense urban markets like Midtown Manhattan, there may be eight 4-star hotels in a single Priceline zone and the amenity filters don’t narrow it down enough.
-But in places like Nashville, Austin, or San Diego, the zones are smaller and the inventory is thin enough that you can often identify the hotel with reasonable confidence before clicking buy.
+This doesn’t always work.
+In dense urban markets like Midtown Manhattan, a single Priceline zone might contain eight 4-star hotels and the amenity filters don’t narrow it down enough to matter.
+But in places like Nashville, Austin, or San Diego — smaller zones, thinner inventory — you can often identify the property with reasonable confidence before clicking buy.

-Frustrated by a trip to Denver where I booked blind and ended up at a hotel a full mile outside the neighborhood Priceline had listed as central, I started using this cross-referencing method on every subsequent booking — and my hit rate on desirable properties went up significantly.
-The lesson: always check the BetterBidding forums for your specific market before committing to an Express Deal.
-It takes ten minutes and saves real money.
+Frustrated by a trip to Denver where I booked blind and ended up at a hotel a full mile outside the neighborhood Priceline had labeled as central, I started running this cross-referencing method on every Express Deal booking after that — three minutes on BetterBidding, ten minutes on Google Maps, done.
+My hit rate on genuinely desirable properties went up considerably.
+Don’t make my mistake.
+Check the forums for your specific market before you commit.

-One more thing worth knowing: Priceline’s Express Deal prices are not static.
-They fluctuate based on availability and how close you are to the check-in date.
-Last-minute Express Deals (booked within 48 hours of arrival) sometimes hit deeper discounts than anything you’d see three weeks out.
-If you have flexibility on timing, that’s worth exploiting.
+One more thing worth knowing: Express Deal prices aren’t static.
+They shift based on availability and how close you’re cutting it to check-in.
+Last-minute Express Deals booked within 48 hours of arrival sometimes run noticeably deeper discounts than anything showing three weeks out.
+If your schedule has flexibility, that’s worth exploiting.

 Rental Cars — Does Bidding Still Work

-Yes, with qualifications.
-Priceline’s Name Your Own Price for rental cars still exists in 2026, but it’s not prominently featured in the interface the way it once was.
-You have to look for it — on the rental car search page, there’s typically a toggle or link to access the bidding option, and depending on your market and travel dates, it may or may not surface viable options.
+Yes — with real qualifications.
+Priceline’s Name Your Own Price for rental cars still exists in 2026, but it’s buried.
+The interface doesn’t surface it prominently the way it used to.
+You have to go looking for it — on the rental car search page there’s typically a toggle or secondary link to access the bidding option, and depending on your market and travel dates, viable options may or may not actually appear.

-The rental car version of NYYP works differently from the old hotel version in a few important ways.
-You specify the car class (economy, compact, full-size, SUV), the pickup location, and the dates.
-You submit a bid per day.
-If a rental company accepts it — typically Enterprise, Hertz, National, or Alamo — you’re booked.
-You don’t know which company until after.
+The rental car version of NYYP works differently from the old hotel bidding in a few important ways.
+You specify the car class — economy, compact, full-size, SUV — the pickup location, and the dates.
+You submit a per-day bid.
+If a rental company accepts it — usually Enterprise, Hertz, National, or Alamo — you’re booked.
+Which company, you find out after.

-The savings potential is real but uneven.
-In markets with high rental car demand — Las Vegas, Miami, Maui — the bidding tool can be genuinely useful, and I’ve seen bids of $22 to $28 per day accepted for full-size cars in cities where published rates were running $55 to $70.
-In smaller markets or off-peak periods, the bidding tool often returns nothing, and you’re better off just comparing Costco Travel, AutoSlash, or Costco car rental rates directly.
+The savings are real but uneven.
+In high-demand rental markets — Las Vegas, Miami, Maui — the bidding tool can genuinely deliver.
+I’ve seen bids of $22 to $28 per day accepted for full-size cars in cities where published rates were sitting at $55 to $70.
+In smaller markets or during off-peak stretches, the tool often returns nothing useful, and you’re better off comparing rates directly through Costco Travel or AutoSlash.

-The car version still has the same no-cancellation structure.
-Accepted bids are final.
-If you need flexibility — and given the state of the rental car market over the past few years, you might — don’t use the bidding tool.
-Book a refundable rate elsewhere and monitor for price drops through AutoSlash, which tracks rate changes and automatically rebooking on your behalf.
+The car version still carries the same no-cancellation structure as everything else on Priceline’s opaque side.
+Accepted bids are final — full stop.
+If you need flexibility, and given how chaotic the rental car market has been lately you might, skip the bidding tool entirely.
+Book a refundable rate elsewhere and let AutoSlash monitor for price drops and rebook automatically on your behalf.

 Is Priceline Worth Using in 2026

 It depends entirely on what kind of traveler you are.
-That’s not a hedge — it’s the honest framing.
+That’s not a dodge — it’s the only honest framing here.

-If you are price-first and flexible, Priceline’s Express Deals are still a legitimate tool.
+If you’re price-first and genuinely flexible on property, Priceline’s Express Deals are still a legitimate tool.
 The savings are real.
-The 20% to 30% discount range is consistent across major markets, and when you combine the BetterBidding identification technique with strategic last-minute booking, you can replicate a significant portion of what NYYP delivered.
-The core value proposition — opaque inventory at a discount — survived the feature’s discontinuation.
+The 20% to 30% discount range holds consistently across major markets, and when you layer the BetterBidding identification method on top of strategic last-minute booking, you can recover a meaningful portion of what NYYP delivered at its peak.
+The core value proposition — opaque inventory at a real discount — survived the feature’s death even if the mechanics changed.

-If you need a specific hotel, cancellation flexibility, or the ability to earn hotel loyalty points, Priceline is not the right tool anymore.
-Express Deals are non-refundable and do not earn points at the property.
-You’re trading every perk for the discount, and for a lot of travelers in 2026, that’s not the right trade — especially if you’re chasing status with Marriott Bonvoy, World of Hyatt, or Hilton Honors.
+If you need a specific hotel, cancellation flexibility, or the ability to earn loyalty points at the property, Priceline isn’t your tool anymore.
+Express Deals are non-refundable and don’t earn points with Marriott Bonvoy, World of Hyatt, Hilton Honors, or anyone else.
+You’re trading every perk for the discount — and for a lot of travelers in 2026, especially anyone chasing elite status, that trade makes no sense.

-Priceline also has a standard hotel search that functions like any other OTA — transparent pricing, cancellable rates, loyalty-eligible bookings through their VIP program.
-That part of the product is fine but undifferentiated.
-You can comparison-shop it against Booking.com (owned by the same parent company, Booking Holdings) and Hotels.com without losing anything.
+Priceline also runs a standard transparent hotel search that functions like any other OTA — cancellable rates, normal pricing, loyalty-eligible bookings through their VIP program.
+That part of the product is fine.
+It’s also completely undifferentiated.
+You can run the same search on Booking.com — owned by the same parent company, Booking Holdings — and lose nothing by doing so.

-The verdict in plain terms: Priceline in 2026 is a specialist tool for a specific type of trip.
-Leisure travel, fixed dates, flexible on property, prioritizing rate over everything else — that’s where it still wins.
-Business travel, points maximization, trips where you need to modify plans — look elsewhere.
+The verdict in plain terms: Priceline in 2026 is a specialist’s tool for a specific kind of trip.
+Leisure travel, fixed dates, flexible on which property you land at, and rate is the only metric that matters — that’s where it still wins.
+Business travel, points chasing, anything where your plans might shift — look elsewhere.

 Name Your Own Price as a concept is gone for hotels.
 What replaced it is less elegant and requires more homework.
-But the savings it was built on still exist inside the Express Deals product, just waiting for someone willing to do the cross-referencing to find them.
+But the underlying savings it was built on still live inside Express Deals — apparently just waiting for someone willing to do fifteen minutes of cross-referencing before hitting buy.

 Stay in the loop